 Tip: Soot can build up in a gas fireplace if the logs or ports aren’t working properly.
 Contact a plumber to make sure your gas fireplace is in good condition.

 How to Deep Clean a Fireplace

+Cleaning a fireplace that’s not been used in a while can take special effort.
 Dust, dirt, dander and soot can build up over time.
+Dust, dirt, dander and soot can build up over time.
 You may start to smell musty odors when turning on your gas fireplace.
-Read on for how to clean a gas fireplace that hasn’t been cleaned in a while or has been used a lot.
+Here's how to clean a gas fireplace that hasn’t been cleaned in a while or has been used a lot.